kartena/Leaflet.zoomslider/README.md

 ### Description
 A simple zoom slider widget for Leaflet.js

 Kind of works.
-Only tested in chrome.
+Only tested in Chrome and Firefox.
 Also see TODO.md